Dover migrant centre attack: Firebomber died of asphyxiation, inquest told

 Counter Terrorism Policing South East (CTPSE) said evidence showed the attack "was motivated by a terrorist ideology".

-Leak was not known to counter-terrorism police before the attack, CPTSE confirmed.
+Leak, who was single and unemployed, was not known to counter-terrorism police before the attack, CPTSE confirmed.
 It is understood he was also not known to the security services.

 A now-deleted Facebook account apparently in Leak's name contained anti-Muslim sentiments.